The Gaffer’s POV

 3 – Overtime starts after 12 hours – it is double time after 12 hours.
 IT IS THE LAW.
 I highly suggest you discuss the schedule with the AD and the department heads to discuss wrap times.
 Soooooo many sets I’ve been on where wrap is called at the 12 hour mark and my crew has a 2 hour load out.
 Thank you for the 2 hours of overtime?

-I’ve been in many fights where my crew was constantly pushed past 6 hours without even asking.
-In my naivety, my crew has gone far past 6 hours and from that mistake I refuse to let my crew be exploited – I understand schedule constraints sometimes – but producers, directors, whoever – please be empathetic when it comes to labor law.
+I’ve been in many arguments where my crew was constantly pushed past 6 hours without even asking.
+I understand schedule constraints sometimes – but producers, directors, whoever – please be empathetic when it comes to labor law.
 It’s not the MP that I care about – it’s what my and my crew’s time is worth to production – WE.
 ARE.
 HERE.
 FOR.
-YOU. – please do not take advantage.
-The worst thing you want is an angry gaffer that gives zero ****s about your project.
+YOU.
+Do not take advantage.
+The worst thing you want is an angry gaffer that doesn’t care about your project.
 They will light bonfires of money like you’ve never seen.

 “What do I love most?
 A full blocking rehearsal.”